 These pages are designed to provide you, Queen's parents and guardians, with information and resources to empower your student to succeed, both academically and personally, at Queen's.

-- June 1: Deadline for response to offers of admission for students attending an Ontario high school and offers received after May 1
+- June 1: Deadline for response to offers of admission for Ontario high school students and offers received after May 1

-- June 7: Deadline to apply for exam accommodations for Summer Term exams (including religious accommodations)
+- June 7: Deadline to apply for accommodations for Summer Term exams (including religious accommodations)